EricZimmerman/VoronTools/FlashKlipper.md

+# THIS CAN ALL BE AUTOMATED!
+Read [this](https://github.com/EricZimmerman/VoronTools/blob/main/AutoKlipper.md)!!!

-# A note about USB-Can bridge
+## A note about USB-Can bridge

 When flashing the sb2040 (or any pure-CAN device) if you run the -f ~/klipper/out/klipper.bin -u <uuid> command it will both kick it into katapult mode and then flash it.
 You don't have to do the -u <uuid> -r first to pre-emptively kick it into katapult mode.